aidan-duggan/while-gaming/_drafts/clubs.md

 layout: post
 ---

 I've been thinking a lot recently about game groups, I've been involved in a few tabletop ones over the years.
 When I was young I observed my father playing golf for many years, in college I was heavily involved running the gaming society, and after college I took up Rugby an experienced directly what sports groups are like.
 But I'm particularly fascinated by Bridge clubs, the strong membership and success they seem to have.
-I originally started this as my own ramblings, but as I work in the Tech Industry I thought I could explore this topic using Chat GPT to learn a little more about that tool at the same time.
-I promise I'll mark anything Chat GPT created explicitly!
+I work in the Tech Industry so I thought why not explore this topic using Chat GPT to learn a little more about that tool at the same time.

-Caveat: My experience are just that, mine, and are clearly very local to Dublin, Ireland where I live, a not particularly dense city, in a not particularly dense country.
-So when speaking of my experience, it does not speak broadly to how all groups run.

 So how does Chat GPT represents different types of clubs?
 I asked Chat GPT why different types of groups are successful, Board Game clubs, Bridge clubs and golf clubs.